shibaprasadb/linear-leap/README.md

 ## Contact

-If you have any questions or feedback, please reach out to shibaprasad dot b dot mail at gmail.com
+If you have any questions or feedback, please reach out to shibaprasad.b.mail@gmail.com